-G119 Evolution of the Earth Laboratory (1 cr.)
-C: G109.
+G119 Fundamentals of Earth History Laboratory (1 cr.)
+P or C: G109.
 Fall, Spring, Summer.
-Laboratory studies of fossils and stratigraphic analysis to reconstruct past environments and interpret earth history.
+Laboratory studies of rocks, fossils, and stratigraphic principles to reconstruct past environments and interpret earth history.
 To accompany G109.

-G120 The Earth's Environment Laboratory (1 cr.)
-C: G110.
+G120 Physical Geology Laboratory (1 cr.)
+P or C: G110.
 Fall, Spring, Summer.
 Laboratory studies of minerals and rocks, landscapes, and earth structures.
-To accompany G110.
+To accompany G110 for nongeology majors.

 G130 Short Courses in Earth Science (topic varies) (1 cr.)
 P: None.
 Five-week short courses on a variety of topics in the earth sciences.
-Examples of topics include: lunar and planetary geology; geology of Indiana; geology of national parks; glaciers; geology of cities; geology of gemstones; geology of art; energy; history of geology; earthquakes; volcanoes; prehistoric life; dinosaurs; fossil clocks and changing time.
+Examples of topics include lunar and planetary geology; geology of Indiana; geology of national parks; glaciers; water; gemstones; geology of art; earthquakes, volcanoes;

+dinosaurs.
 Each short course is one credit; no topic may be taken for credit more than once.

 G205 Reporting Skills in Geoscience (3 cr.)
-P: G109 or G110, and ENG W131.
+P: G110 and G209, and ENG W131.
 Spring.
 Techniques of presenting written and oral reports from the geoscience approach.
 The written report: mechanics of format and illustrations, proper citation of geoscience literature, the abstract, proofreading, and editing.
 The oral report: effective presentation and response to audience questions, simulating a professional science meeting.

-G206 Physical Geology Laboratory (1 cr.)
+G206 Advanced Physical Geology Laboratory (2 cr.)
 P or C: G110.
 Fall, Spring.
 The laboratory study of minerals, rocks, topographic maps and aerial photographs, landforms and landscapes, structural geology, and geologic maps.